Eirinintz/Public-library-internship-Sparta/week-03-04-05/week-03-04-05-report.md

 - Success & result pages

 There, paste the corresponding python code which is also available in the week-03 folder 🗂️.

+4️⃣ URL Configuration 🔗

+App-level URLs: `main/urls.py`

+Paste the corresponding python code which exists in the week-03 folder 🗂️.

+Project-level URLs:

+excel_form_app/urls.py

+Paste the corresponding python code which also exists in the week-03 folder 🗂️.

+Ensure the app URLs are included: